epiforecasts/covidregionaldata/README.md

 <img src="man/figures/README-uk_plot-1.png" width="100%" />

 See `get_available_datasets()` for supported regions and subregional levels.
-To view what datasets we currently have subnationaldata for, along with their current status, check the [supported countries](https://epiforecasts.io/covidregionaldata/articles/supported-countries.html) page or build the [supported countries
+To view what datasets we currently have subnational data for, along with their current status, check the [supported countries](https://epiforecasts.io/covidregionaldata/articles/supported-countries.html) page or build the [supported countries